legraeff/Portfolio/README.txt

 A Portfolio page that showcases some of my projects.
-HTML, CSS and Bootstrap only.
+HTML, CSS and Bootstrap, JavaScript and JQuery.
 This may not be the most up to date version.
 You can see it at: http://codepen.io/legraeff/pen/obKqMx